Canterbury: Rail

 The pioneering Canterbury & Whitstable Railway, known locally as the Crab and Winkle line, had a terminus at North Lane station.
 It ran from 3 May 1830 to 1953 and was the first regular passenger steam railway in the world.
+Canterbury South railway station was sited on the Elham Valley Railway.
+The station opened in 1889 and closed, along with the rest of the railway, in 1947.